-A denied applicant, who wishes to appeal the denial, must first request a second review by the Department of Human Resources Graduate Admission Committee (GAC).
-Requests for review, including any additional materials the applicant desires to submit, must be received in writing within 30 days of the applicant receiving notice of denial.
-The GAC will complete a comprehensive review of the student's credentials, specifically any additional material the applicant submits, and will render a decision in writing to the applicant within ten (10) business days following the review meeting of the GAC.
+- A denied applicant, who wishes to appeal the denial, must first request a second review by the Department of Professional Programs in Human Services Graduate Admission Committee (GAC).
+Requests for review, including any additional materials the applicant desires to submit, must be received in writing within thirty (30) days of the applicant receiving notice of denial.
+The GAC will complete a comprehensive review of the student's credentials, specifically any additional material the applicant submits, and will render a decision in writing to the applicant within ten (10) business days following the review meeting of the GAC. - 2.
+If an applicant is denied admission by the GAC, the applicant may appeal the GAC's decision to the Chair of the Department of

-2. If an applicant is denied admission by the GAC, the applicant may appeal the GAC's decision to the Chair of the Department of Human Resources.
-The applicant's appeal must be in writing, must set forth with specificity the grounds for the appeal, and must be directed and delivered to the Chair of the Department of Human Resources.
+Professional Programs in Human Services.
+The applicant's appeal must be in writing, must set forth with specificity the grounds for the appeal, and must be directed and delivered to the Chair of the Department of Professional Programs in Human Services.
 Upon receipt of the appeal, the Department Chair will review the applicant's file and appeal letter.
 The Department Chair will communicate his or her decision to the applicant-appellant, in writing, within thirty (30) calendar days of receipt of the appeal.

-The Master of Science in Human Resources degree program requires completion of at least thirty-six hours (sixty hours in the Clinical Rehabilitation and Clinical Mental Health Counseling option) of applicable work above the bachelor's degree.
+The Master of Science in Human Resources degree program requires completion of at least thirty-three (33) hours (sixty hours (60) in the Clinical Rehabilitation and Clinical Mental Health Counseling option) of applicable work above the bachelor's degree.
 Courses which may apply on the master's degree program are those courses approved for graduate study at East Central University, and appropriate graduate courses transferred from accredited institutions.

-The Master of Science in Human Resources has sixty hours of applicable work.
+The Master of Science in Human Resources has sixty hours (60) of applicable work.
 This option does not allow transfer hours.